caioriva-pyyne/tmg-java-test/README.md

 # TMG Java Test

-This is a Spring-Boot application created by Caio Riva as an assigment from TMG.
+This is a Spring-Boot application created by Caio Riva as an assigment for TMG.

 ## Requirements
 This project was created using [JDK 17](https://openjdk.org/projects/jdk/17/) (the latest LTS release) and